raj-khan/raj-khan/README.md

 # Assalamu Alaykum,  <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I'm Meher Ullah Khan Raj! and I'm a Software Developer/Server expert.
+I'm Meher Ullah Khan Raj, and I'm a Software Developer/Server expert.
 Currently, I am working for [SCT - Technology GmbH](https://sct-technology.com/) as a Senior Software Developer and living in Dhanmondi, Dhaka.

  You can find me on [![Twitter][1.2]][1],  or on [![LinkedIn][3.2]][3].